overture-stack/website/markdown/documentation/guides/deployment/datamanagement.md

 <br></br>

-- This command runs a postgres image named `song-db` on the `db-network` with the username `admin`, password `admin123` and a database within it called `songDb`.
+- This command runs a postgres image named `song-db` with the username `admin`, password `admin123` and a database within it called `songDb`.

-- We are including a defined persistent volume `-v ./persistentStorage/song-db-data:/var/lib/postgresql/data`.
-This volume will be a folder generated at runtime to serve as persistent storage, meaning the data in your database will persist regardless of the container's status, in this case, located in the root of the directory where you run the container
+- We have included a persistent volume `-v ./persistentStorage/song-db-data:/var/lib/postgresql/data`/.
+This volume stores Songs Postgres data in our local filesystem instead of the docker container; in other words, the data contained in the Song database will be stored at the path `./persistentStorage/song-db-data:/var/lib/postgresql/data`.

 ---
 </details>